WHAT YOU CAN DO

 At a time when life on our planet is in imminent danger, the artists of Shared Habitat Earth have made climate change the focus of their work, calling for action and social justice.
 We support a variety of organizations, and encourage you to get involved however you can.

-Scroll down and find actions to take, information on “being green”, places to donate, petitions to sign, and events.
+Scroll down and find events, actions to take, information on “being green”, places to donate, and petitions to sign.

 UPCOMING EVENTS